Move Forward Guide

 - A physical therapist who is experienced in pediatrics and brachial plexus injuries.
 Many hospitals dedicated to the care of children will have special brachial plexus centers with experienced pediatric physical therapists.
 You may want to work with the physical therapist at the specialty center and the physical therapist in your local area, who will work with you and your child in the home, school, or community environments.

 - A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in pediatric physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to brachial plexus injuries.
+This physical therapist has advanced knowledge, experience, and skills that may apply to brachial plexus injuries.

 - A team approach.
 Experienced pediatric physical therapists understand the importance of working with other health care professionals to maximize outcomes for children with brachial plexus injuries.